atlantadoulaconnect/adc-app/README.md

     flutter_test:
       sdk: flutter

-All of these dependencies can be accessed and downloaded directly through Flutter using the `flutter pub get` command
+All of these dependencies can be accessed and downloaded directly through Flutter using the `flutter pub get` command.

 ### Download and Installation Instructions
 _Detailed instructions on how to access, download, and install the app for each platform_